 It further states that the Android Fragmentation Problem may invite malicious software as the older versions of Android do not have sufficient protection and thus, are vulnerable to exploitation.

-Incompatibility of apps with the version of Android operating system on your machine leads to Android Fragmentation Problem.
-Though Google is able to address the problem, it has to depend on third party (device manufacturers) for making the updates available to the end users.
+Incompatibility of apps with the version of the Android operating system on your machine leads to Android Fragmentation Problem.
+Though Google is able to address the problem, it has to depend on a third party (device manufacturers) for making the updates available to the end-users.
 Right now, there is no way Google can directly update the operating system on individual machines.